mjordan/tutorial_on_updating_using_workbench/README.md

 ## Overview

 During this 1.5 hour session, you will gain experience using Islandora Workbench to update your repository's content.
-Each follow-along exercise below defines one or more specific learning outcomes, and there are some bonus exercises to complete as well.
+Each guided exercise below defines one or more specific learning outcomes, and there are some bonus exercises to complete as well.

 At the end of the tutorial, you will be ready to use Workbench to update nodes and media in your own Islandora repository.